Facets of Symmetric Edge Polytopes for Graphs with Few Edges: Graphs with Few Edges and Overlapping Cycles

 \begin{proof} Let \(G\) be a graph on \(n+1\) vertices and \(n+2\) edges that has a leaf \(e\).
 Then \(G\setminus\{e\}\) is a graph with \(n\) vertices and \(n+1\) edges, and by assumption \(\facets(G\setminus\{e\})\leq M(n)\).
 By Proposition~\ref{prop:wedgesmultiply} and Theorem~\ref{thm:M(n) inequailty},

 \end{proof}

 Corollary~\ref{cor:noleaves} allows us to restrict our attention to graphs with no leaves.
-Any graph on \(n\) vertices and \(n+1\) edges with no leaves that contains cycles sharing one or more edges can be thought of as three internally disjoint paths connected at their endpoints.
-Thus we consider them as a special case of a more general construction.
+Any graph on \(n\) vertices and \(n+1\) edges with no leaves that contains cycles sharing one or more edges can be interpreted as three internally disjoint paths connected at their endpoints.
+We consider these as a special case of a more general construction.

 \begin{definition} For a vector \(\mathbf{m}\in \N^t\), let \(\CB(\mathbf{m})\) denote the graph made of \(t\) internally disjoint paths of lengths \(m_1, m_2,\dots, m_t\) connecting two endpoints. \end{definition}